dzsolly/el8-repo-installer/README.md

 Before using this script, you need a RHEL 8.x or compatible system installed.
 You can download official ISO images from the following sources:

 RHEL 8.x – Red Hat Customer Portal - https://developers.redhat.com/products/rhel/download#publicandprivatecloudreadyrhelimages
+While Red Hat Enterprise Linux (RHEL) is generally a subscription-based distribution, you can access it for free through the Red Hat Developer Subscription.
+This provides full access to RHEL 8.x for development and testing purposes, but is not intended for production servers.

 AlmaLinux 8.x – AlmaLinux Downloads - https://almalinux.org/get-almalinux/